Two new families of fourth-order explicit exponential Runge--Kutta methods with four stages for first-order differential

-instead of (\ref{equ1}).
-The representation (\ref{variation of constants}) is also termed the variation-of-constants formula for (\ref{equ1}).
-The main aim of this paper is to construct two new families of fourth-order explicit exponential methods with four stages for solving the problems (\ref{equ1}), which have the lower computational cost than the standard fourth-order exponential integrators.
-The order conditions of the novel proposed methods are derived in detail.
-It turns out that the order conditions of the new methods reduce to those of the classical RK methods.
-This implies that the coefficients of classical RK methods can be straightforwardly used to construct the methods derived in this paper.
 The outline of the paper is as follows.
-In Section \ref{sec2}, we present the modified version of explicit ERK (MVERK) methods and the fourth-order MVERK methods.
-We also formulate the simplified version of explicit exponential Runge-Kutta (SVERK) integrators of order four in Section \ref{sec3}.
-We show the convergence of our explicit SVERK methods in Section \ref{sec4}.
-The numerical experiments display the accuracy and efficiency of our new explicit fourth-order ERK integrators, when applied to the averaged system in wind-induced oscillation, the Allen-Cahn equation and the nonlinear Schr\"{o}dinger equation in Section \ref{sec5}.
+In Section \ref{sec2}, we derive the order conditions of the modified version of fourth-order explicit ERK methods.
+Section \ref{sec3} is devoted to presenting the simplified version of explicit ERK methods of order four.
+The linear stability properties and the convergence of our explicit ERK methods are analyzed in Section \ref{sec4}.
+Numerical results present the accuracy and efficiency of these ERK methods when applied to the averaged system in wind-induced oscillation, the H\'{e}non-Heiles Model, the Allen-Cahn equation, the sine-Gorden equation and the nonlinear Schr\"{o}dinger equation in Section \ref{sec5}.
 The concluding remarks are included in the last section.